 Shara Nova and the Aarhus Symphony Orchestra

-When Aarhus Festival 2018 officially opens it will be to the sound of dreamy indie pop combined with classical music when The Aarhus Symphony Orchestra plays with singer and composer Shara Nova.
-Together they are performing the concert Seven Deadly Pearls in the Concert Hall Aarhus September 1st at 7:30 PM.
+In 2018 Aarhus Festival officially opened to the sound of dreamy indie pop combined with classical music when The Aarhus Symphony Orchestra played with singer and composer Shara Nova.
+Together they performed the concert Seven Deadly Pearls.

-Skovbadet Ø is a 600 metres long forest pool at Aarhus Ø based on the Japanese term Shinrin Yoku, which literally means "forest bathing".
+Skovbadet Ø was a 600 metres long forest pool at Aarhus Ø based on the Japanese term Shinrin Yoku, which literally means "forest bathing".
 Here the documented physical and mental healing effect of nature is used and prescribed by doctors as part of treatments.
-The Japanese have used Shinrin Yoku for thousands of years, now you can try the phenomenon on your own body during The Aarhus Festival.
+The Japanese have used Shinrin Yoku for thousands of years.
+In 2018 you could try the phenomenon on your own body during The Aarhus Festival.

 Groovy Grammy nominated jazz

-The theme for Aarhus Festival 2018 is "Bridging" and there will be build bridges across arts forms and established new connections between nature and city life, genres and novel experiences.
+The theme for Aarhus Festival 2018 was "Bridging".
+This means that the festival aimed at building bridges across arts forms and established new connections between nature and city life, genres and novel experiences.
 "Bridging" will also be the theme in 2019.

 Each year, the festival has a theme serving as a frame for the more than 1000 different events and 100 venues.
 The events vary widely and cover all aspects of art and culture and gathers around a half million guests each year.
 The festival encompasses theatre, music, art and architecture in urban spaces, gastronomy, dance and everything in between to create a setting of curiosity, culture and creativity.